Unveiling horizons in quantum critical collapse: Discussion

 \section{Discussion}

 The phenomenon of critical gravitational collapse provides a unique window into the formation of singularities and the possible breakdown of cosmic censorship in gravity theories.
 While classical analyses have revealed the existence of naked singularities, the role of quantum effects near criticality remains largely unexplored.
-Motivated by the limitations of previous approaches, many of which rely on conformal matter, special quantum states, or unjustified assumptions, this work establishes a first-principles semiclassical framework for analyzing scalar field collapse in Einstein gravity.
-We focus on analytically tractable examples in $2+1$ and $3+1$ dimensions, allowing for explicit computations of one-loop quantum corrections in spacetimes closely related to true critical solutions.
+Motivated by the limitations of earlier treatments, we develop an anomaly-based one-loop semiclassical framework for analyzing scalar field collapse in Einstein gravity and illustrate its consequences in analytically tractable $2+1$ and $3+1$-dimensional examples that are closely related to true critical solutions.
 A key feature of our result is the emergence of a unique, Boulware-like quantum state that arises naturally from the regularity of the stress-energy tensor.
 This state encapsulates only vacuum polarization effects of the collapsing scalar field and excludes artificial fluxes, making it a physically reasonable quantum state for near-critical analysis.
 Within this framework, we demonstrate that quantum backreaction gives rise to a universal growing mode and a dynamically generated mass gap, suggesting a transition from classical Type II to a quantum-modified Type I behavior.
 These results provide a concrete mechanism by which quantum effects may shield the singularity and offer a new avenue toward understanding cosmic censorship through semiclassical gravity.

 Here, we take the opportunity to clarify key aspects of our findings, and address potential limitations in our analysis.